 - Providing advice to sell-side investors and entities with regard to pre-sale preparations, diligence, and related health regulatory assessments to maximize value

 The author of numerous articles on health care law, Mr. Freemire frequently participates in seminars and webinars conducted by professional associations and other provider organizations.
 He has been named to the Maryland Rising Stars list (2010, 2012 to 2014) in the Health Care category.
+His peers have selected him for inclusion in The Best Lawyers in America© (2020) in the field of Health Care Law.
 Additionally, Mr. Freemire has received an “AV Preeminent” Peer Review Rating by Martindale-Hubbell, signifying the highest level of professional excellence.

 At law school, Mr. Freemire was a member of The Business Lawyer (the precursor of the school's Journal of Business & Technology Law) and served as the Chairman of the 2005 Meyerowitz Moot Court Competition.
 He also was an intern to the Honorable Richard D. Bennett of the U.S. District Court for the District of Maryland.